 There are so many ways you can make this lower carb chili your own:

-- Add chopped green peppers and cook along with the onions and ground beef.
+- Add a chopped bell pepper and cook along with the onions and ground beef.

 - Use a different variety of beans – black, pinto, canned chili beans (watch carb counts!)